mcmonkeyprojects/sd-dynamic-thresholding/README.md

 ### Credit

 The core functionality of this PR was originally developed by [Birch-san](https://github.com/Birch-san) and ported to the WebUI by [dtan3847](https://github.com/dtan3847), then converted to an Auto WebUI extension and given a UI by [mcmonkey4eva](https://github.com/mcmonkey4eva), further development and research done by [mcmonkey4eva](https://github.com/mcmonkey4eva) and JDMLeverton.
 Ported by ComfyUI by [TwoDukes](https://github.com/TwoDukes) and [mcmonkey4eva](https://github.com/mcmonkey4eva).
-Ported to StableSwarmUI by [mcmonkey4eva](https://github.com/mcmonkey4eva).
+Ported to SwarmUI by [mcmonkey4eva](https://github.com/mcmonkey4eva).

 --------------